Remix culture: Description

 Lawrence Lessig described the Remix culture in his 2008 book Remix.
-Lawrence compared the default media culture of the 20th century to the usage of computer technology terminology as Read/Write culture (RW) vs. Read Only culture (RO).
+Lawrence characterized the default media culture of the 20th century using computer technology terminology as Read Only culture (RO), and called for a shift to Read/Write culture (RW).

 In the usual Read Only media culture, the culture is consumed more or less passively.
 The information or product is provided by a 'professional' source, the content industry, that possesses an authority on that particular product/information.
 There is a one-way flow only of creative content and ideas due to a clear role separation between content producer and content consumer.
 The emergence of Analog mass production and duplication technologies (pre-Digital revolution and internet like radio broad-casting) enabled the RO culture's business model of production and distribution and limited the role of the consumer to consumption of media.

 Digital technology does not have the 'natural' constraints of the analog that preceded it.
 RO culture had to be recoded in order to compete with the "free" distribution made possible by the Internet.
-This is primarily done in the form of Digital Rights Management (DRM), which imposes largely arbitrary restrictions on usage.
+This is primarily done in the form of digital rights management (DRM), which imposes largely arbitrary restrictions on usage.
 Regardless, DRM has proven largely ineffective in enforcing the constraints of analog media onto digital media.

 Read/Write culture has a reciprocal relationship between the producer and the consumer.
 Taking works, such as songs, and appropriating them in private circles is exemplary of RW culture, which was considered to be the 'popular' culture before the advent of reproduction technologies.
 The technologies and copyright laws that soon followed, however, changed the dynamics of popular culture.
 As it became professionalized, people were taught to defer production to the professionals.

 Digital technologies provide the tools for reviving RW culture and democratizing production, sometimes referred to as Web 2.0.
 Blogs explain the three layers of this democratization.
 Blogs have redefined our relationship to the content industry as they allowed access to non-professional, user-generated content.
 The 'comments' feature that soon followed provided a space for readers to have a dialogue with the amateur contributors.
 'Tagging' of the blogs by users based on the content provided the necessary layer for users to filter the sea of content according to their interest.
 The third layer added bots that analyzed the relationship between various websites by counting the clicks between them and, thus, organizing a database of preferences.
 The three layers working together established an ecosystem of reputation that served to guide users through the blogosphere.
 While there is no doubt many amateur online publications cannot compete with the validity of professional sources, the democratization of digital RW culture and the ecosystem of reputation provides a space for many talented voices to be heard that was not available in the pre-digital RO model.